genesiscommunitysuccess/docs/docs/euc-replace/set-up-permissions.md

 sidebar_label: Set up permissions

 ---
-Pre-requisites to do the steps.
+At this stage, we have:

-Ref_data_app exists (with all its tables) and the schema can be imported into trading_app.
+ a Ref_data_app  (with all its tables) and the schema can be imported into trading_app.

-Trading_app exists and it contains the schema for TRADE table + event handlers, dataservers and req-reps.
+Trading_app exists and it contains the schema for TRADE table + event handlers, data servers and req-reps.

 ## The objective

-The objective is to use dynamic permissions and permission codes so that specific users have access to specific parts of the application – bot functions and data..
+The objective is to use dynamic permissions and permission codes so that specific users have access to specific parts of the application – both functions and data..

 We can display the configuration of both in our req/rep, dataserver and eventhandler.

-We can enable COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.
+We can enable the COUNTERPARTY table and COUNTERPARTY_ID field as part of the generic permissions system.

 You can read more about it here : [https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model](https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model "https://genesisglobal.atlassian.net/wiki/spaces/DTASERVER/pages/1178271745/4.1.0+Release+Key+Features+Breaking+changes#Auth-generic-permissions-model")

-Starting with the server, ensure we have two USER and USER_ATTRIBUTES records setup.
-One can be JohnDoe and another one can be JaneDoe (I have already set them up in dev-trading1 and can be found in \~/testData folder).
+Starting with the server, make sure that  have two USER and USER_ATTRIBUTES records setup: JohnDoe and JaneDoe.

+     (I have already set them up in dev-trading1 and can be found in \~/testData folder).

-Set two new key values in site-specific/cfg/genesis-system-definition.kts as described in the docs above:
+Set two new key values in **site-specific/cfg/genesis-system-definition.kts** as described in the docs above:

 item(name = "ADMIN_PERMISSION_ENTITY_TABLE", value = "COUNTERPARTY")